-The insider advice on this page is from Wendy’s Trusted Travel Expert for California and Hawaii: Jay Johnson of Coastline Travel Advisors.
+The insider advice on this page is from Wendy’s Trusted Travel Experts for California and Hawaii: Jay and Dani Johnson of Coastline Travel Advisors.

 Jay spends six weeks a year in Hawaii, escorting groups of Google execs as well as vacationing with his wife Dani—who’s also his right hand in the office—and their teenaged daughters.
-His agency sends so many travelers to Hawaii that he has significant clout with the five-star resorts—which translates into perks for his travelers—but he also books rental homes when that’s the smarter choice for the group.
-He can arrange anything from multi-generational family reunions to pull-out-all-the-stops honeymoons, from kite-boarding lessons on Maui to guided hikes across private land on Molokai.
-Born and raised in Southern California and with offices throughout the Golden State, Jay also likes to orchestrate out-of-the-box itineraries in his own backyard.
-He can arrange for Los Angeles Angels tickets right behind home plate, V.I.P. access to Disneyland, a cooking lesson with the head chef at Napa’s Michelin-starred Meadowood resort, glamping among the redwoods—or all of the above in one quick, efficient trip.
+Their agency sends so many travelers to Hawaii that it has significant clout with the five-star resorts—which translates into perks for his travelers—but they also book rental homes when that’s the smarter choice for the group.
+They can arrange anything from multi-generational family reunions to pull-out-all-the-stops honeymoons, from kite-boarding lessons on Maui to guided hikes across private land on Molokai.
+Living in Los Angeles and with offices throughout California, they can also orchestrate out-of-the-box itineraries in their own backyard.
+They can arrange for Los Angeles Angels tickets right behind home plate, V.I.P. access to Disneyland, a cooking lesson with the head chef at Napa’s Michelin-starred Meadowood resort, glamping among the redwoods—or all of the above in one quick, efficient trip.

 Where to Stay and Eat